How To Start Divorce Proceedings | Divorce Proceedings

 For the purposes of any arrangements for the finances or children that need to be made, it does not matter who starts the divorce process.

-You can ask the court to make orders about money or children if necessary, during the divorce proceedings, but these applications are separate to the divorce.
+You can ask the court to make orders about money or children if necessary, during the divorce proceedings, but these applications are separate from the divorce.

 You can still apply for a divorce if you have not resolved the arrangements for the finances or children.